Sushi no Musashi Hachijoguchi: Conveyor Belt Sushi at Kyoto Station

 Rohsu-Katsu Teishoku.
 160g of perfectly fried loin cutlet at Tonki Tonkatsu in Tokyo, Japan

-Whenever a friend visits Tokyo for the first time, I send them to Tonki, which serves one of the best tonkatsu in Tokyo.
-This popular dish consists of a pork cutlet breaded in Japanese-style panko breadcrumbs and deep-fried until crispy.
-It may be old-fashioned, but Tonki is an institution in Tokyo.
-Since 1939, Tonki has served tonkatsu to many die-hard fans of the traditional Japanese dish, including locals and tourists like myself.
-Many will debate whether Tonki or Maisen is …
+Whenever my friends visit Tokyo for the first time, I send them to Tonki, which serves one of my favorite tonkatsu (pork cutlets) in Tokyo.
+The popular dish consists of a pork cutlet breaded in Japanese-style panko breadcrumbs and deep-fried until crispy and golden brown.
+It may be old-fashioned, but Tonki is an institution in …

 Read more